stylesm/universityofnottingham.github.io/docs/standards/code-reviews.md

 !!! success "We regularly peer review all code."
     To ensure quality control and encourage collaboration and learning within the team, all projects are subject to mandatory code reviews throughout development.

-!!! success "We use the Pull Request functionality in [GitHub] and [VSTS] to review code."
+!!! success "We use the Pull Request functionality in [GitHub] and [Azure DevOps] to review code."

 !!! success "`develop` and `master` branches can *only* be merged into via Pull Request."